ammarlakis/astrolabe-server/README.md

 - `release` (optional): Filter by Helm release name
 - `namespace` (optional): Filter by namespace

-Response: Array of resources compatible with Grafana datasource format
+Response: Array of resources with metadata

-When filtering by `release`, the API now automatically includes `PersistentVolume` resources that are bound to any `PersistentVolumeClaim` in the release.
-This ensures storage resources that are cluster-scoped still appear alongside their associated release.
+**Smart Filtering**: When filtering by `release`, the API automatically includes cluster-scoped resources (like `PersistentVolume`) that are bound to resources in the release.
+This ensures complete resource graphs even when cluster-scoped resources don't have Helm labels.

 ### Get Releases